frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/support/warranty-claim.md

 1. Save.
     ![Warranty Claim]({{docs_base_url}}/assets/img/support/warranty-claim.png)

-### 2.1 Additional Options when Creating an Warranty Claim
+### 2.1 Additional Options when Creating a Warranty Claim

-* **Status**: While creating a Warranty Claim, status will be set as "Open".
+* **Status**: While creating a Warranty Claim, the status will be set as "Open".
 User can change the status to:
     * Work In Progress: Fix/repairs are being done on the Item
     * Closed: The repairs have been done and the Warranty Claim is now closed.
     * Cancelled: The Warranty Claim was invalid and the claim was closed.
-* **Issue Date**: While creating the Warranty Claim, current date will be captured.
+* **Issue Date**: While creating the Warranty Claim, the current date will be captured.
 This field is editable.

 ## 3 Features